microsoftgraph/msgraph-sdk-powershell/src/Applications/v1.0/docs/New-MgServicePrincipalSynchronizationJob.md

   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Schedule <IMicrosoftGraphSynchronizationSchedule>]`: synchronizationSchedule
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Expiration <DateTime?>]`: Date and time when this job will expire.
+    - `[Expiration <DateTime?>]`: Date and time when this job expires.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
     - `[Interval <TimeSpan?>]`: The interval between synchronization iterations.
 The value is represented in ISO 8601 format for durations.
-For example, PT1M represents a period of 1 month.
+For example, PT1M represents a period of one month.
     - `[State <String>]`: synchronizationScheduleState
   - `[Schema <IMicrosoftGraphSynchronizationSchema>]`: synchronizationSchema
     - `[(Any) <Object>]`: This indicates any property can be added to this object.